 Our utilities handle transforming the vast majority of these links which is a huge value, but some slip through the cracks.
 That’s why our utilities also have a check for broken links which is performed immediately after the content is migrated.
 Any issues are flagged and can be remediated before the migrated content is released to site owners and users.

-A key step in the proper transforming of Jive links is to know the mapping of all Jive places prior to migrating any sites.
+It is important to know the mapping of all Jive places prior to migrating any sites.
+This is a key step in the proper transforming of Jive links.
 If we don’t know where a Jive place will land, we can’t transform links on any content that references that place.
 Those links may migrate well before the place they are referencing migrates.
 Mapping all places ahead of time removes this problem.

 Integration with Other Systems